-Genetic risk score-by-exposure interaction can have higher clinical value than the identification of single SNP-by-exposure interaction as it can capture a wealth of information in a single measure to identify subgroups in the population whose genetic background makes them more susceptible to the deleterious effects of smoking.^{19, 29, 30} Indeed, if single SNP-by-smoking interactions are distributed unconditionally on the marginal genetic effect (i.e. interaction effects have equal chances to be positive or negative given the coded alleles are the risk alleles), the genetic effect will be similar between ever and never smokers on average.
-The enrichment for negative interactions we identified through our genetic risk score approach reveals a stronger genetic component among the ever smoker subgroup in the population, and can allow the implementation of more efficient implementation of prevention strategies.
-For example, in the public health setting, programs targeting smoking cessation campaigns to individuals who are genetically predisposed to low pulmonary function may have a stronger impact in preventing COPD.
+population whose genetic background makes them more susceptible to the deleterious effects of smoking.
+19,32,33 Indeed, if single SNP-by-smoking interactions are distributed unconditionally on the marginal genetic effect (i.e. interaction effects are equally likely to be positive or negative given that the coded alleles are the risk alleles), the genetic effect is expected to be similar between ever and never smokers.
+The enrichment for negative interactions we identified through our GRS approach reveals a stronger genetic component among the ever smoker subgroup in the population and can allow the implementation of more efficient implementation of prevention strategies.
+For example, in the public health setting, programmes targeting smoking cessation campaigns to individuals who are genetically predisposed to low pulmonary function may have a stronger impact in preventing COPD.

 Our results may also elucidate biological mechanisms underlying the interplay between genes and smoking in pulmonary function.
 In particular, the higher statistical power for the genetic risk score-based interaction test points towards the potential presence of an unmeasured intermediate biomarker mediating the effect of the 26 loci on FEV1/FVC.
-As shown in Figure 3, the most parsimonious model (i.e. the less complex following Occam's razor) that would explain multiple interactions going in the same direction (Figure 1) implies the genetic variants together influence an intermediate biomarker which itself interacts with smoking.
-Future studies with extended genomic data, including transcriptomic, proteomic, and/or metabolomic data, might be able to further assess such an hypothesis by evaluating i) the effect of the genetic risk score on those biomarkers, and ii) testing for interactions between smoking and the candidate biomarkers identified at step i).
+As shown in Figure 3, the most parsimonious model (i.e. the less complex following Occam's razor) that would explain multiple interactions going in the same direction (Figure 1) implies that the genetic variants together influence an intermediate biomarker, which itself interacts with smoking.
+Future studies with extended genomic data, including transcriptomic, proteomic or metabolomic data, might be able to further assess such an hypothesis by evaluating (i) the effect of the GRS on those biomarkers and (ii) testing for interactions between smoking and the candidate biomarkers identified at step (i).

 This study has some limitations.
-The 26 selected variants together explain a relatively small proportion of the additive genetic variance in FEV1/FVC and in FEV1.4 However, GWAS with increasing sample sizes will likely continue to provide additional associated genetic variants to further assess the role of SNP-by-smoking interaction effects on pulmonary phenotypes, and may increase the gap between smokers and never smokers to allow for a significant impact in the clinic or at the population level.
+The 26 selected variants together explain a relatively small proportion of the additive genetic variance in FEV1/FVC and in FEV1.4 However, GWAS with increasing sample sizes will likely continue to provide additional associated genetic variants to further assess the role of SNP-by-smoking interaction effects on pulmonary phenotypes and may increase the gap between smokers and never smokers to allow for a significant impact in the clinic or at the population level.
 Moreover, we focused on genetic variants previously found to be associated at genome-wide significance level, but future studies might consider less stringent criteria to select genetic variants, including those with only suggestive evidence, or alternatively candidate variants with functional annotation relevant to the outcomes and exposures in question.
-Obviously, the signal to noise ratio might decrease when relaxing the constraint on the SNP selection.
-However, as we recently showed, additional gain in statistical power might be achieved even if a substantial proportion of the variants do not interact with the exposure.14 Finally, investigation of interaction effects with other environmental exposures such as secondhand smoke, air pollution, asbestos, or occupational risks may lead to a more comprehensive understanding of the biological and epidemiological significance of these variants.
+Obviously, the signal-to-noise ratio might decrease when relaxing the constraint on the SNP selection.
+However, as we recently showed, additional gain in statistical power might be achieved even if a substantial proportion of the variants do not interact with the exposure.14 Finally, investigation of interaction effects with other environmental exposures such as second-hand smoke, air pollution, asbestos or occupational risks may lead to a more comprehensive understanding of the biological and epidemiological significance of these variants.

 In summary, the identification of interaction effects between genetic variants and environmental exposures in human traits is recognized as extremely challenging, and this quest has been mostly unsuccessful so far.
-In this study, we discovered novel gene-by-smoking interactions using risk scores, that were not observed at the level of individual genetic variants.
+In this study, we discovered novel gene-by-smoking interactions using risk scores that were not observed at the level of individual genetic variants.
 This risk score analysis suggests that persons with a greater genetic predisposition to low pulmonary function are more susceptible to the deleterious effects of smoking.
-By extension, the use of a genetic risk score may help predict which smokers will fall below thresholds that establish the diagnosis of COPD.
+By extension, the use of a GRS may help predict which smokers will fall below thresholds that establish the diagnosis of COPD.